Eripatha Nayanar: Life

 The life of Eripatha Nayanar is described in the Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.
-Eripatha Nayanar belonged to Karuvur, generally identified as the Indian city of Karur, which is famous for its Pasupateeswarar temple dedicated to the patron god of Sahivism, Shiva.
+Eripatha Nayanar belonged to Karuvur, generally identified as the Indian city of Karur, which is famous for its Pasupateeswarar temple dedicated to the patron god of Shaivism, Shiva.
 Karuvur was then one of the chief centres of the Chola kingdom.
 Pugal Chola, who is also venerated as Nayanar, ruled over the land.
 According to Vidya Dehejia, his historicity is "probable".
 He is one of the few Nayanars, whose caste is not mentioned in the Periya Puranam.
 The Nayanar worked in the Shiva temple of Karuvur.

 Eripatha is said to be a devotee of Shiva and worshipped him daily at the shrine of Pasupateeswarar.
 He spent his time serving Shiva and his devotees.
 He always carried an axe with him for protection of the devotees of Shiva.
 He would punish any one who harmed the devotees by his axe.
 A devotee named Sivakami Andar had the habit of collecting fresh flowers in the morning for making garlands for Shiva's worship.
 Once on the day of Maha Navami, the royal elephant of the Chola was being paraded through the town.
 The elephant saw Sivakami Andar and seized the basket of flowers from his hands and crushed the flowers.
 The devotee pursued the elephant, but failed to keep pace due to his ripe age.
 While passing by, Eripatha saw the wailing devotee and chased the elephant to punish it.
 He caught up with the elephant and not only slew the beast, but also its mahout and accompanying guards who failed in their duty to control the elephant.